teadetime/softdesFinal/index.md

 ## What we Learned
 **Scheduling is hard!** By far the biggest and still unresolved challenge we faced is that courses are not consistently offered on a semester by semester or even year by year basis at Olin.
 This information is absolutely necessary to make this program usable, let alone completely automating the process.
 There is also nto data for us to take into account for classes that may be offered at the same time during the day.
 We actually had to register for classes while working on this project, it seems that in many cases students aren't particularly worried with how the rest of course fit in, in the big picture but more how they can get the courses they want.

+Additionally, because of website layouts, we found it easier for this project to only provide the tool for ECE and MechE majors - Olin's other majors, like E:C, E:R, and E:D have looser requirements and less of a need for a tool like this - their requirements are also stored in a different website format that we will scrape from at a later date.

 ## The Future
 We tried to design our program and data structures in a way that could be scaled to other colleges' courses and scheduling systems.
 Whether this is practical is an entirely different matter.
 Olin has a very unique set of requirements but with little adaptation this could certainly be applied to other school's courses and majors.
 Development is going to pause on this project as we have other responsibilities at the moment.